nadiacuuj/07_halloween_costume_webapp/README.md

 ## Features

 - Fetches current weather data for the entered city using the OpenWeatherMap API.
-- Generates costume/decoration images using the Unsplash API, that match the temperature and specific weather conditions like rain, snow, or heat.
+- Generates costume/decoration images using the Unsplash API, matched to temperature and specific weather conditions like rain, snow, or heat.
-- Simple error handling for invalid cities or issues fetching data.
+- Basic error handling for invalid cities or issues with data fetching.

 ## Installation and Setup